Differences Between WordPress vs HTML

 - Here, one thing is important to understand that when we talk about WordPress, we do not mean wordpress.com which is a blog hosting service, but we mean WordPress.org which is a content management system.
 WordPress.org is open-source.

-Head to Head Comparison Between WordPress vs HTML (Infographics)
+Head to Head Comparison Between WordPress and HTML (Infographics)

-Both WordPress vs HTML are popular choices in the market; let us discuss some of the major Differences Between WordPress vs HTML:
+Let us discuss some of the major Differences Between WordPress and HTML:

 - If you will never need to update, change, or add new content to your website and you are certain about it, then go for an HTML website.
 It will be faster as the basic HTML code runs smooth.

-- If you want to have the freedom to choose thousands of template and want to control your website and not want to pay money on monthly basis to developers to add images and other contents, then WordPress is the better choice.
+- If you want to have the freedom to choose thousands of templates and want to control your website and not want to pay money on monthly basis to developers to add images and other content, then WordPress is the better choice.
 But if you know to code and can avoid paying developers, then again HTML makes sense.

-- For those who want to earn from their business using websites and wants to make more money, then WordPress is their way to go forward.
+- For those who want to earn from their business using websites and want to make more money, then WordPress is their way to go forward.